 Another important facet is to research the market value of similar pianos to determine if the asking price is reasonable.
 Take into account factors like the piano’s age, condition, brand, and model.

-In conclusion, both types of pianos require careful evaluation, but acoustic pianos focus more on the physical condition, while digital pianos involve assessing the technological aspects and features.
+In conclusion, both types of pianos require careful evaluation, but acoustic pianos focus more on the physical condition while buying digital pianos involves assessing the technological aspects and features.